aligent/Aligent_SocialLinks_M2/README.md

                 'title' => 'Aligent Social Links'
             ];

-            // Update the usernames for each of the require social networks
+            // Update the usernames for each of the required social networks
             // If a network isn't required, it can be removed from the array
             $widgetParams = [
                 'display_text' => 'network_name',